Frequently Asked Questions

 How do I submit payment?

-Registered contractors, who sets up a profile on Community Core, can pay their permit fees online through Community Core (https://app.communitycore.com/app/account/login).
+Registered contractors, who set up a profile through Community Core, can pay their permit fees online through Community Core (https://app.communitycore.com/app/account/login).
 To set up a profile, please contact the Building department.
 You can also drop a check off at Town Hall or in the utilities drop box behind Town Hall.
+Keep in mind there is a 6% processing fee added to using your credit card through Community Core.
+For large projects we suggest paying with a check.

 How long does it take to process a permit?

-When an application is received, the fees are accessed and an invoice is sent within 1-3 days.
-Once a fee is received, the application is submitted for plan review or approval.
-The timeframe in processing an application depends on the complexity of the project.
-A permit could take up to 4-8 weeks to process, especially during the high volume fall months.
+The timeframe for processing an application depends on the complexity of the project.
+A permit could take up to 12 weeks to process, especially during the high-volume spring and fall months.

 Who can be listed as a Contractor on a permit application?

 All contractors listed on a Town of Eagle permit application must be either a registered contractor with an active registration or the Homeowner.
-However, "Homeowners" cannot be the general contractor on commercial projects as registered contractors will need to head those projects due to liability purposes.
+However, "Homeowners" cannot be the general contractor on new single family/residential homes unless they register with a certificate of insurance that covers general contractor requirements, nor can they be the general contractor for commercial projects, as registered contractors will need to head those projects due to liability purposes.

 How does Use Tax work?